GussSoares/triggercmd-cli/README.md

 `triggercmd` is a CLI client for the [TRIGGERcmd][1] cloud service.

+## dependencies
+you need install `gobject-introspection` if you use Arch Linux.

 ## installation
 the `triggercmd` package is available in [PyPI](https://pypi.org/project/triggercmd/). to install, simply type the following command:
 ```